 Remember how I said that your brain resists change?
 Well, the downside of this is that when you breakup with your partner this same reward center is stimulated—in other words, you may experience cravings for your ex similar to a person going through drug or alcohol withdrawals!
 This can make the whole process of leaving even more complicated, causing you to question whether or not you made the right decision.
 It is important here that you remember and reflect on your “why”.
 That is, why you left and why you’re not going back.

-If you are currently suffering abuse or have suffered from abuse in the past and need support, we can help.
+If you are currently suffering abuse or have suffered from abuse or trauma in the past and need support, we can help.
 Make an appointment with us today to get started.